taicaile/Jenkinslib/README.md

 # README

-Test how to use the Jenkins Library.
+This repo is to learn how to create the Jenkins library, and how to use it.